Marianne2109/T1A3/readme.md

 ### Dependencies and download:
 * You will need to have Pyhon3 installed.
 You can check if Python3 is installed by opening the terminal and entering ```python3 –version```.
 If python is not installed, go to the oficial website to download.
 * Other dependencies will be installed by virtual environment - see installation
+  * The external package used is `PrettyTable` 3.10.0
 * Download the ZIP file from the source repository.
 Then open/unzip file.

 ### Installation: